Blog

 Mission Sleep – Who are we?

-After seeing the overwhelming need and incredible positive impact overnight newborn care has on families, Denise Iacona Stern the owner of LMS and now President of Mission Sleep, felt called to bring postpartum care to those who serve all of us everyday.
+After seeing the overwhelming need and incredible positive impact overnight newborn care has on families, Denise Iacona Stern, Founder of Let Mommy Sleep and President of Mission Sleep, felt called to bring postpartum care to those who serve our communities everyday.
 Limiting overnight care to parents whose partners are deployed, wounded or deceased ensures that funds are used to help those most in need.
 The goal is to eventually serve all military and first responders with newborns.

 Mission Sleep: Free Night Nanny Care for Parents in Need

-Overnight care is provided by the highly vetted, compassionate and experienced baby nurses (RN/LPN) and night nannies already working with us at Let Mommy Sleep.
+Overnight care is provided by the highly vetted, compassionate and experienced night nurses (RN/LPN), night nannies and newborn care specialists already working with us at Let Mommy Sleep.
 Hours are typically from 10p-6a but we remain flexible to fit the families’ needs.

 Operation: Sleep, now known as Mission Sleep was launched in 2012.
 The 501c3 non-profit quickly landed on a national stage with appearances on NBC4, FoxNews and at the White House Summit for Working Families.
 Like so many, the charity was forced to stop services due to COVID, but we’re back and ready to serve!
 We’re proud to have earned our Gold Level Transparency listing on GuideStar.org, the world’s largest source of information on nonprofit organizations.